-Absolute Return had four funds for fiscal year ending June 30, 2023; and five funds for fiscal year ending June 30, 2022.
+Absolute Return had four funds for fiscal years ending June 30, 2024 and 2023.
 Absolute Return Funds utilize a variety of strategies, asset classes, and securities to generate returns, depending on current market conditions.
 Funds tend to trade in a variety of strategies and exhibit low correlation to one another and to other absolute fund strategies.
 They are inherently diversified with multiple sources of return.
 Managers have the ability to incubate and quickly execute new strategies.
 The fair value of the investments has been determined using the NAV per share (or equivalent) of the investments as a practical expedient for fair value.